 Education and learning are part of the growing experiential travel trends we are seeing.

-Discovering art and crafts and traditions are all part of experiential vacations.
+- Discovering traditional arts and crafts can be part of experiential vacations

 Many of us travel for self-discovery and empowerment.